 - Opportunities to meet other grantmaking administrators

-The network is guided by the leadership of four Co-Chairs, each serving two-year terms.
+The network is guided by the leadership of Co-Chairs, each serving two-year terms.

 - Catherine Porter, Director of Opertaions, The Scherman Foundation